matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

  * This MSC elects to allow invites without an `invitee` field to mean a call for anyone in the room.
    This could be useful for hunt group style semantics where an incoming call causes many different users' phones to ring and any one of them may pick up the call.
-This does mean clients will need to not blindly ring for any call invites in any room, since this would make unsolicited calls in easy in public rooms.
+This does mean clients will need to not blindly ring for any call invites in any room, since this would make unsolicited calls easy in public rooms.
 We could opt to leave this out, or make it more explicit with a specific value for the `invitee` field.
  * `party_id` is one of many potential solutions: callees could add `answer_id`s to their events and